kulkarni-harsh/MNIST-digits/README.md

 ## Conclusion

 Despite ANN being powerful enough to detect complex patterns.
 CNNs are more preferable in case of image and audio classification.

+MNIST Implementation using CNN on the way ;)